bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 > Why does energy and morale matter?

-They are used for calculating employeeProductionByJob, then that property is used for calculating other things: RP, material's quality, product's stats, division raw production and material/product's MaxSalesVolume.
+They are used for calculating `employeeProductionByJob`, then that property is used for calculating other things: RP, material's quality, product's stats, division raw production and material/product's `MaxSalesVolume`.

 > What do Interns do?